 Wellness: Inaugural voyage November 2019

 Specifically built for speed (16 knots) and comfort, the World Explorer is riding the health and wellness trend seen in travel of late, offering a running track, heated pool and spa.
 This new Antarctic cruise ship is spacious, refined and offers private balconies in every cabin, enhancing each guest’s experience with intimate interactions with the landscape.
 World Explorer is the new era of expedition ships-geared for both active exploration and onboard luxury.
-On departures in Antarctica you can can choose to fly over the Drake Passage, explore the Antarctic peninsula or visit South Georgia and the Falkland Islands.
+On departures in Antarctica you can can choose to fly over the Drake Passage, explore the Antarctic Peninsula or choose a Falkland Islands and South Georgia cruise route.
 The World Explorer and her passionate Expedition Team also travel to the Arctic north in search of the iconic polar bear and aurora borealis.

 Magellan Explorer – 73 guests

 Air Cruise: Inaugural voyage November 2019

 The 73-guest Magellan Explorer is devoted primarily to air cruises that fly over the Drake Passage and is the first ship to be purpose-built for this means of travel.
 The Magellan Explorer is a true standout for keeping it small, with only 73 passengers (and four elusive dedicated single cabins).
 This passenger capacity is equal to only one flight to Antarctica, making her a highly efficient and accessible air-cruise ship.
 Only 73 people on this ship that’s technically built for 100 also adds the bonus of each guest having more space on board.
 This stylish, sustainably built polar vessel also offers new strategies for quick and safe Zodiac deployment for shore excursions, allowing guests to spend less time waiting around and more time out in the field exploring.
 Launched ahead of the 2019/2020 season you can join the Magellan Explorer on an Antarctic air cruise with options like an express 6-day, a classic 8-day or a longer more in-depth 17-day journey.